ravindu644/samloader-actions/README.md

 # samloader-actions ⚙️

-**samloader-actions** is a GitHub CI script designed to download the required files for Magisk to root your phone without needing to download big firmware files..!
+**samloader-actions** is a GitHub CI script designed to download the required files for Magisk to root your Samsung device without needing to download big firmware files..!
 <br>

 **❗️WARNING:** If you input a **wrong IMEI**, the script will fail to get the firmware from the Samsung server.